When Is the Best Time

 - Swimming in the Rainbow Springs

-Are you wondering about the different water quality of my pictures?
-We went on two separate tours at different springs.
-One spring was the main at Three Sisters with lots of activities by a huge number of manatees the reason for the poor visibility.
+Are you wondering about the different water quality in my pictures?
+We went on two separate tours to other springs.
+One spring was the main at Three Sisters, with lots of activities by a huge number of manatees, which was the reason for the poor visibility.
 However, here we spotted the biggest of it all.
-We went to a smaller spring at the other tour with fewer manatees and younger ones; therefore, we had better visibility in the water.
+We went to a smaller spring on the other tour with fewer manatees and younger ones; therefore, we had better visibility in the water.

 Do you want to obtain the usage right for my images?
 Contact me, but I will take action against picture theft—more in my About Me.